dictation-toolbox/aenea/README.rst

 - python-jsonrpclib-0.1.7
 - pyparsing-2.0.1

+Some notes:

+- NatLink has some problems on Windows 10 64-bit related to the msvcr100.dll file.
+It is unclear whether it is the 64-bit or the Windows 10 which resulted in the problem.
+Therefore it is recommended that you use the version of Windows mentioned above.
+- If you have problems installing NatLink, this page may help http://qh.antenna.nl/unimacro/installation/problemswithinstallation.html
-(a previous version of these instructions recommended python-jsonrpclib-0.1.3, but I ran into a bug in it that was fixed in the later version)
+- A previous version of these instructions recommended python-jsonrpclib-0.1.3, but I ran into a bug in it that was fixed in the later version

 Setup Instructions
 ------------------